trilogy-data/pytrilogy/README.md

 ## More Examples

 Examples can be found in the [public model repository](https://github.com/preqldata/trilogy-public-models).
-This is a good place to start for a basic understanding of the language.
+This is a good place to start for more complex examples.

 ## Backends

-The current Preql implementation supports compiling to 3 backend SQL flavors:
+The current PreQLimplementation supports compiling to 3 backend SQL flavors:

 - Bigquery
 - SQL Server